-Computer Science students are encouraged to join the British Computer Society, giving access to industry-related events, lectures and workshops.

-University University of Sussex A Levels: AAB-ABB

-Entrance BSc Computer Science

-GCSE required:

-Grade 6+ in Mathematics.

 Imperial College London A Levels: AAA

 BEng Computing including A in Mathematics.

 Further Mathematics is also

 preferred

 Bournemouth University A Levels: BBB

 Games Programming

 Including at least one of Computing,

 IT, Maths, Physics

 Degrees that would use Computing are Mathematics, Computer

-01.111 1 Science and Engineering.
+Science and Engineering.

-Skills and 1 lent, you will develop the ability to
+Skills and As a Computer Science student, you will develop the ability to

 Qualities for work independently and as part of a team, as well as set and

-Study at KS5 manage your progressing deadlines.You will learn to conduct research, evaluate information and
+Study at KS5 manage your progressing deadlines.

+and beyond You will learn to conduct research, evaluate information and
-and beyond •

-develop written work that is correctly structured and uses formal referencing.
+develop written work that is correctly structured and uses formal

+referencing.

-uriosity and creative thinking.
+You will need intellectual curiosity and creative thinking.

-e student will be able to take an idea
+The ideal Computer Science student will be able to take an idea

 and develop it beyond the classroom, pushing the boundaries of

 the curriculum.

 Technical skills are as important as written skills.